-Value has many shapes and forms, and it is important to diversify how you generate value to your tribe.
+Value has many shapes and forms, and it is essential to diversify how you generate value for your tribe.
 Consider both free and premium resources.
-You want to offer opportunities to be personal with individual members of your tribe, whether this is answering questions in blog post comments or offering people email you with more specific questions, there are tons of ways you can foster engagement.
+You want to offer opportunities to be personal with individual members of your tribe, whether this is answering questions in blog post comments or offering people email you with more specific issues, there are tons of ways you can foster engagement.
 At the core is valuable content.

-If you know what you are writing about and provide thorough value, people are going to comment that the content you provide is honest.
+If you know what you are writing about and provide value, people are going to comment that the content you create is honest.
 Why?
-Well, unfortunately, the Internet is filled with lots of content written by people who don’t know what they are writing about.
-With certain topics, it takes the time to realize that the person was wrong if you are a novice.
+Well, unfortunately, the Internet is filled with lots of fake, illegitmate content.
+With specific topics, it takes the time to realize that the person was wrong if you are a novice.
 I run into this issue a lot.
-It’s why I try to keep this blog content straightforward, and also point out some past issues I’ve run into with previous clients and customers.
+It’s why I try to keep this blog content straightforward, and also point out some past problems I’ve run into with previous clients and customers.

 I don’t like to sugarcoat anything.
 I don’t want someone to have unrealistic expectations.
 I can only provide so much help, guidance, and support.
-I firmly believe that success is based on skill and hard work.
+I firmly believe that success requires skill and hard work.
 From my experience, people value honesty.
-I’m not pessimistic, but I set realistic expectations for certain situations and timeframes.
-While it is probably the least catchy marketing tool, it is beneficial in building trust amongst my tribe.
+I’m not pessimistic, but I set realistic expectations for specific situations and timeframes.
+While it is probably the least popular marketing tool, it is beneficial in building trust amongst my tribe.